abyssDS/sfmlWiki/Tutorial:-Build-your-SFML-project-with-CMake.md

 Note: because `link_directories` needs to be called before a target is created, if you use the pkg-config snippet, you need to move your `add_executable` and `target_link_libraries` calls _after_ the call to `link_directories`.

 # Compilation

+If you installed SFML to a nonstandard place and CMake cannot find it, you'll need to add the location of the libraries manually.
+To do this, add an entry called `CMAKE_PREFIX_PATH`.
+These are locations that CMake searches in addition to the usual directories.
+Specify the type as `PATH` and for the value, put the path to the `lib` directory of SFML.
+This will then pull the necessary libraries in.

+In addition, CMake may complain that it cannot find the include files for the `SFML_INCLUDE_DIR` entry.
+You will have to set this manually to the `include` directory.

 To build with Make and the GCC compiler on the command-line:
 ```bash